ariya/phantomjs/CONTRIBUTING.md

 First, the commit log is frozen and can not be changed.
 If it contains a mistake or outdated information, the log can not be amended.
 However, further updates can be still posted to the linked issue, which can be followed from the commit log itself.

 Second, it provides a placeholder for code review and other feedback.
-Reviewing the change using GitHub commenting system is not encouraged because it is [not searchable](http://ariya.ofilabs.com/2012/08/github-and-lack-of-searchability.html) at all (if there is a future need to refer the previous discussion again, the comment is almost impossible to locate)

 An example of a bad commit log: